Lecrapouille/gdcef/addons/gdcef/README.md

 $CEF.initialize({"remote_debugging_port": 7777, "remote_allow_origin": "*", ... })
 ```

-Open a Chrome browser and type in the URL: `http://localhost:7777`.
+Open a Chrome browser and type in the URL: `chrome://inspect`.
+A documents appears.
+Click on the `Configure` button of `Discover network targets`.
+Set `localhost:7777` as the port.
 You will see something like this:

 ![Debug](doc/pics/debug.png)